wassimseif/wassimseif.github.io/content/posts/blast_p1/index.md

 4. **Making BLAST available anywhere**

 Right now if you want to use BLAST, you have to be in the `ncbi-blast-2.16.0+/bin` directory.
-To make it accessible anywhere, we have two solutions.
-Either you move the binaries into where your shell ( terminal ) searches for binaries, or you can tell it to look somewhere else (where BLAST is installed).
+To make it accessible anywhere, there are two solutions.
+Either move the binaries into where your shell ( terminal ) searches for binaries, or tell it to look somewhere else (where BLAST is installed).
 I normally prefer the second optione because

    1. It gives me more flexibility on where I can install and manage third party tools